Jobs & Internships

 To apply for this job email your cover letter and resume to info@thinktn.org

-Research Assistant/Law Clerk Program
+Research Assistant Program

 Applicants should have excellent research and writing skills, a demonstrated interest in public policy and/or nonprofit management, and a willingness to work independently on a variety of tasks.